 The Weather for Sailors course is now also available online.
 It is split into 9 modules, each 90 minutes long (including a 10 minute break) and taught online by our highly experienced instructor, Dr Alec Bennett.
 Below is a list of all the modules with a brief overview of the topics covered.
 You can select a single module, or a combination of modules, to create a course tailored to your specific needs.
+Class sizes are kept small, allowing plenty of opportunity for Alec to answer any questions you have.

 "an excellent course"